muzak-project/muzak/README.md

 ### TODO

-* current indexing logic is terrible
+* current indexing/sorting logic is terrible
+* index's timestamp should be used for automatic reindexing
 * album art logic for `mpv` is funky
 * all the documentation
-* readline's tab complete is terrible with spaces
+* readline's tab complete is terrible with spaces (maybe use `bond`?)